kantega/elevation-of-mlsec/dimo-risk-framework.md

  \* Components marked with an asterisk (\*) may appear in several DIMO risk categories, as they in a sense form interfaces between two things.

+As LLM risks are formed around the same risk framework (which is formulated based on a generic ML lifecycle), risks originating from the BIML-LLM-24 risk framework fit well into the same categories.

 ### Caveats

 Simplifying the BIML framework in this way is prone to sacrificing details and nuances that may be important to consider in a risk analysis process.
+Also, it's important to note that this game is not a comprehensive representation or application of the BIML architectural risk frameworks.
+We have hand-picked the risks from the BIML risk analyses that we felt fit best in context of this game.
+Only 50 out of 78 generic BIML risks and 81 BIML-LLM risks are present in this game (although BIML has several redundant risks in their framework).
+We consider the OWASP top 10 for LLMs fully covered by the BIML risks included, also with the two from their LLM top 10 list.

 Therefore we recommend that you always have the BIML framework at hand and think carefully about how card-oriented risks apply when considering the "full" framework.

-Also, the order and numbering of the playing cards does not reflect a true ranking of which risks are more important than others.
+The risks in the game have not been rigorously ordered based on any weighting of how important the risks are.
+The ordering is generally rather arbitrary (although the for J-K cards we have attempted to choose important risks based on BIML's lists).